MicrosoftDocs/Viva/Viva/sales/administrator-settings-for-viva-sales.md

 |Permission    |  User profile needs to have **Modify All Data** or **Manage Data Integrations** permission  |

 > [!NOTE]
+> - If you've made changes in a user's permissions or security roles in your CRM, ask that user to sign out of Viva Sales in Outlook and then sign in again for these changes to be reflected appropriately.
-> Changes in user permissions or security roles in CRM can take up to 15 minutes to reflect in Viva Sales app for Teams.
+> - Changes in user permissions or security roles in CRM can take up to 15 minutes to reflect in Viva Sales app for Teams.

 ## Access administrator settings